TrivadisPF/kafka-backup/util/kafka-backup-perftest/README.md

 ```
 usage: KafkaBinaryProducer
  -b,--bootstrapServers <arg>        Bootstrap broker(s) (host[:port])
- -c,--messageCount <arg>            Number of messages to produce in total
-                                    over all partitions
+ -c,--create                        Create Kafka topic before producing
+                                    data
  -d,--partitionDistribution <arg>   Distribution over partitions, if not
                                     set then it is equally distributed.
                                     Otherwise pass the number of messages
                                     per partition as a list of integers
  -f,--confFile <arg>                read the config from the file
  -h,--help                          Print Usage help
+ -n,--numberOfMessages <arg>        Number of messages to produce in total
+                                    over all partitions
+ -p,--partitions <arg>              Number of Partitions, only needed when
+                                    topic should be created before running
+                                    (-c).
+Defaults to 1.
+ -r,--replicationFactor <arg>       Replication Factor, only needed when
+                                    topic should be created before running
+                                    (-c).
+Defaults to 1.
  -s,--messageSize <arg>             The size of the message to produce,
                                     use KB or MB to specify the unit
  -t,--topic <arg>                   Topic to write messages to